zicht/zss/docs/configuration.md

 ZSS generates a bunch of CSS classes.
 You can control what is generated and customize it to your design needs.

 - Most utility classes are based on some sort of scale.
-It has sane defaults you can use to build an excellent design, but if you can customize the values if needed.
+It has sane defaults you can use to quickly build a prototype, but if you can customize the values if needed.
-- There are several component _abstractions_.
+- There are several component _abstractions_, like buttons and grids.
 If you don't want to use them, don't import them in your Sass file.

 ## Customizing